gil-son/aws-friendly-guide/README.md

   #### AWS analogy

   AWS (Amazon Web Services) is a cloud platform from Amazon that offers various services for businesses and developers.
-To better understand, imagine that AWS is like a large tool store, where you can rent everything you need to build your house (or in this case, your application in the cloud).
+To better understand, imagine that AWS is like a large tool store, where you can rent everything you need to build/repair your house (or in this case, your application in the cloud).

 There you can find simple shelves like S3 (for storage) to more complex tools like EC2 (for creating virtual servers).
 And if you need something even more specific, just take a look at the store catalog (Amazon Marketplace), which has a little bit of everything.